Grant Holt: Wigan Athletic

 Holt joined Wigan Athletic on a three-year deal, on 8 July 2013, for an undisclosed fee believed to be in the region of £2 million.
 He made his Wigan debut on 3 August 2013 and scored in a 4–0 away win against Barnsley.
 He then scored a penalty in an eventual 2–2 draw with Middlesbrough.

 On 14 January 2014, Holt joined Aston Villa on loan until the end of the 2013–14 season.
 Holt made his Aston Villa debut five days later, coming on as a substitute for Gabriel Agbonlahor in the 49th minute, in a 2–2 draw against Liverpool.
 Holt then scored his first Aston Villa goal, in a 2–1 loss against Fulham on 5 April 2014.
-Holt went to make ten appearances and scoring once before returning to Wigan at the end of the season.
+Holt went to make ten appearances and score once before returning to Wigan at the end of the season.

 On 27 September 2014, Holt joined Huddersfield Town on an initial emergency loan until 8 November 2014.
 Holt made his Huddersfield Town debut the same day, coming on as a substitute for Lee Peltier in the 64th minute, in a 2–1 win over Millwall.
 His first goal for the club came in their 4–2 win over Blackpool at the John Smith's Stadium on 18 October 2014.
 Following his first goal, Holt had his loan spell with Huddersfield Town extended until 28 December 2014.

 On 28 December 2014, Holt returned to his parent club Wigan.
 This came after Holt had a successful operation on his knee, though it kept him out for nine months.

 On 30 October 2015, he moved on loan to Championship side Wolverhampton Wanderers until 2 January 2016.

 Later career

 On 18 February 2016, Holt joined Rochdale until the end of the season.
 Holt then signed a one-year contract with Scottish club Hibernian in June 2016.
 He scored seven goals in 39 appearances for Hibs during the 2016–17 season, as the team won the 2016–17 Scottish Championship.
 Holt was released by Hibs in May 2017, at the end of his contract.

 On 9 October 2017, Holt signed for Southern League Premier Division club King's Lynn Town, linking up with manager Ian Culverhouse, who had been assistant manager at Norwich City throughout Holt's time with the Canaries.

 Less than a month later, his former club Barrow made an approach for him to join as a player-coach, with Holt moving to the club in the higher level National League.

 On 16 July 2018, it was announced that Holt would be leaving Barrow.

 He played three games for Wroxham in the 2019–20 Eastern Counties Football League and scored two goals, one of which was against South Normanton Athletic in the FA Vase.
 Holt made three more appearances for Wroxham in January 2022, playing in defence.

+In February 2024, he was part of a consortium that formed a partnership with Dereham Town.
+As part of this, he was registered as a player.